word lists

 Four years ago [in 2019], at long last, BSA opened enrollment to girls.
 I was STOKED.
 My girls could do what I could not!
 We would have located – or formed – a girls’ troop and registered them immediately, except they didn’t want to do it. … But we have more kids … Last summer on a road trip, we watched the old Disney movie “Follow Me Boys” and our 4th kid – who was now ten (and had been too young at the initial announcement) – said, “I want to do that.
 Can I be a Scout?”
 Why, yes you can!
 As soon as you turn eleven.
 “I want to earn every merit badge!”

 Kid Four went to one meeting by herself with Adam, and came home ECSTATIC about how much fun she had.
-The whole troop thought this tiny 11-year-old was just the cutest thing ever and were so excited to have her join.
+The whole troop thought this tiny 11-year-old was the cutest thing ever and were so excited to have her join.
 The next week, One and Three went along and were looped in immediately, and Five was registered for Cub Scouts because she was not yet old enough for the troop.
 This was going to be so fun for Adam to do with our girls!

 Also, during that month, I learned there are no co-ed troops – they can share a committee, but girl and boy troops are separate entities.
-A girl troop is required to have at least one female leader at every single weeknight meeting, activity, campout, service project, everything.
+A girl troop is required to have at least one female adult leader at every single weeknight meeting, activity, campout, service project, everything.
 I was encouraged to register so I could rotate with the other moms for campouts.
 I said okay, but really, this was for Adam!
 I would do my own thing of “earning the Eagle” on the side, with the kids teaching me all the knots and whatever, and cheering me on.
 It was our family joke.

 Except she never came back.
 It’s now over a year later, and she never. came. back.
-She pops up every now and then – she’ll show up at one meeting, tell everyone what to do even though she’s unfamiliar with what’s happening, and then we won’t see her again for 2 or 3 months.
+She pops up every now and then – she’ll show up at one meeting, tell everyone what to do even though she’s unfamiliar with what’s happening, and then we won’t see her again for 2 or 3 or 6 months.
 So I’ve been the ASM for a year now, kind of.
 I wasn’t included in any of the scoutmaster meetings or communication for 2023, just Taylor, even though she was never at anything.

 There has been a lot – A LOT – of anger and turf war and conflict among the adults.
 It’s the most bizarre thing ever.
 Adam and I are here to help and people get mad at us for it – we don’t get it.
 The scoutmaster was out for a number of weeks to recover from a health issue and Adam offered to step in to assist until he was healthy again.
 It was all of one month before random people claimed he was trying to “take over” and stirred up a lot of animosity.
 So Adam literally just stopped going.
 I could write for a really long time about all of it, but how much of that do I really want on the internet … I’ve done some writing about it but it’s not even in a Google doc with online access.
 Offline Word only.
 Needless to say, my scout experience has not been pleasant, and I question regularly why our family is even doing this.